ejach/InventoryApplication/README.md

 db_schema=parts
 # A string of text or characters used in the Flask sessions module
 SECRET_KEY=YOURKEY
-# Only use/uncomment if you are planning on deploying to Heroku
+# Only use/uncomment if you are planning on deploying to Heroku; Default is False
-# DYNO=TRUE
+DYNO=FALSE
 ```
 5. Install the requirements `$ pip install -r requirements.txt`